 The European Network of Cultural Centres was founded in 1994 to promote dialogue and cooperation between social-oriented cultural centres in Europe.

-In the 2000s it became a “network of networks”, before gradually opening membership to local networks in direct interaction with communities and citizens.
-It also includes individual organisations and professionals as associated members.
+In the 2000s it became a “network of networks”, before gradually opening membership to individual cultural centres in direct interaction with communities and citizens.
+It also includes culture professionals and other types of cultural-promotion organisations as associate members.

 The ENCC operates under the supervision of a Board